 Connecting with others

 Source some online social support groups or networking.
-There are many people in similar situations and the internet is a great tool to get connected with other people for sharing experiences, support or meeting potential partners.
+There are many people in similar situations and the internet is a great tool to get connected with other people for sharing experiences, advice and support or meeting potential partners.

 Keep up with activities that you enjoy when you can.

-How will my partner and friends react?
+How will my partner and friends react to my epilepsy?

-If you are considering a long-term relationship, it is best to tell the other person about your condition.
+Your decision to tell others about your epilepsy is a personal one and needs to be what is best for you.
+If you are considering a long-term relationship, it is best to tell the other person about it.
 This does not mean that you should confide in someone on the first date, but discuss it when the time feels right.

 It is important for both partners to understand epilepsy, talk to each other about their feelings and concerns and, if relevant, seek outside help or advice.

 Epilepsy and sex

 Having epilepsy does not mean you can’t have a normal intimate relationship.
 Many people with epilepsy have a happy, satisfying sex life.